Vancouver-Datajam/WasteNet/README.md

 This script can be run either by using python notebook or python script file.(both are the same)

-Download the Dataset from https://github.com/garythung/trashnet/blob/master/data/dataset-resized.zip, unzip the folder, and copy the text files inside "lists" folder into the unzipped folder. to use your own dataset, you should have the images of different categories inside separate folders in the main dataset folder, and 3 seperate textfiles (test_list.txt, train_list.txt, val_list.txt) inside the main dataset folder, containing relative path for each image.
+Download the dataset from https://github.com/garythung/trashnet/blob/master/data/dataset-resized.zip, unzip the folder, and copy the text files inside "lists" folder into the unzipped folder.

+To use your own dataset, you should have the images of different categories inside separate folders in the main dataset folder, and 3 seperate textfiles (test_list.txt, train_list.txt, val_list.txt) inside the main dataset folder, containing relative path for each image.

 # How to use scripts